 If all goes well, you should be able to gently rock the nice!nanos and lift them out of the sockets.
 Connect the batteries to the JST connectors and place them in between the sockets, underneath where the nice!nanos go.
 Now, you can push the nice!nanos back in and hopefully never need to remove them again.

 At this stage, you should have something like this.
 Before installing all of your switches and keycaps, I recommend testing the board to make sure everything is working.

 Now that you’ve built your keyboard, we want to make sure that things work before going through the effort of putting all your switches and keycaps in place.
 The simplest way to do that is to grab the firmware from my zmk-config.
 You can completely customise this if you want, you just need to make sure that you use the shield created by Andrew which isn’t available in the main ZMK repo at this pointThe policy is that personal projects should create a separate zmk-config repo instead.

-it should reboot and eject itself.
-Repeat this with the
+.uf2.
+After this, it should reboot and eject itself.
+Repeat this with the other half.

 Once this is done, you should be able to go to the Bluetooth settings on your computer or phone and see ‘rae-dux’.
 Connecting to this should let you see if your keyboard is correctly sending keystrokes.

 Note, if you have the keyboard connected to your computer via a USB cable, it will communicate via that cable instead of by Bluetooth.
 Also, if you have issues getting your keyboard to connect, grab the